winstonbullen/cse455-final-project/README.md

 - `augment_frame.py`: augments the input frame onto the webcam frame where tags are detected

+- `transparent_overlay`: overlays the input frame onto the webcam frame with a transparent background

 Run `python jurassic_park.py` to run the entire system.